Testing the Spirits

 Sorry if off the point but the mass prayer gatherings always catch my attention.

-Prof Malan’s articles are always a great blessing and based on sound Biblical exegesis.
+These articles are always a great blessing and based on sound Biblical exegesis.
 At work, I am surrounded by humanists and those who are saved, hold to reformed/calvinistic soteriology.
-Once again in Prof’s article he addressess these doctrines as deceptive.
+Once again in your article you addressess these doctrines as deceptive.
 I have done my own research and was in a reformed type of church for a short while but we had to apply 2Tim 3:5 “and from such people turn away”. if you know the truth, it will be an easy task to turn away.

 Peace be with the reader.